Windows Terminal: Cascadia Code

 Cascadia Code is a purpose-built monospaced font by Aaron Bell of Saja Typeworks for the new command-line interface.
-It includes programming ligatures and was designed to enhance the look and feel of Windows Terminal, terminal applications and text editors such as Visual Studio and Visual Studio Code.
+It includes programming ligatures and was designed to enhance the look and feel of Windows Terminal.
+It is also the default font for Visual Studio.
 The font is open-source under the SIL Open Font License and available on GitHub.
 It is bundled with Windows Terminal since version 0.5.2762.0.